Zhangbeibei1991/KG-BCRE/readme.md

 Also, the construction of graph refer to the project: \
 https://github.com/PlusLabNLP/GEANet-BioMed-Event-Extraction

-### 2.6 Converting the scalable Graph into a tensor Graph and Generating the Input Data
+### 2.6 Converting the Scalable Graph into a Tensor Graph and Generating the Input Data

 python spacy-step-6.py -task_name task_name